BeriBeli/sheets_to_ipxact/README.md

 ### Installation and Execution

-We provide two recommended setup methods: using the standard `venv` or [uv](https://docs.astral.sh/uv/).
+Two recommended setup methods are provided: using the standard `venv` or [uv](https://docs.astral.sh/uv/).

 #### Method 1: Using Python `venv`